Skip to content

 Server Components by Default

 Every .tsx file in app/routes/ is a React Server Component.
-Server components can be async, fetch data directly, and access the request object.
-They never ship JavaScript to the client.
+Server components are async, can fetch data directly, and most importantly: they ship zero JavaScript to the browser.
+The HTML is rendered on the server and sent as a string.

 To make a component interactive, add 'use client' at the top of the file.
-Juice automatically code-splits client components into separate chunks.
+Juice code-splits it into a separate chunk automatically.
+Keep client components small and push them to the leaves of your component tree.

 The response Export